 Battery life is effectively inversely correlated to how frustrated you will be with a mobile device.
 One of the biggest complaints we hear about a smartphone or tablet is that the battery dies in the middle of the day.
 If you want a positive handset experience, mAh size is one of the first figures you should look at.

-Okay, so my battery sucks.
-Why can’t I swap my low mAh battery for a better one?
+Okay, so my battery life is poor, why can’t I swap my low mAh battery for a better one?

 Yeah, you must be remembering the bygone days of 2010.
 Now it’s much harder to find an Android device with a replaceable battery.
 Most manufacturers make batteries non-removeable nowadays.